thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Release Notes/fire-app-builder-release-notes-1-0-2.md

 * **Videoid in content model now treated as string**.
 In the content model, the video ID element is now treated as a string rather than an integer.
 (When you upgrade your app, you may need to uninstall your existing app to just clean your data to refresh for this update.)

-Other fixes were also made but are not significant enough to list here.
+Various other bug fixes for stability and performance were also made.

 ## Known Issues {#known_issues}

-(Note: These are the same known issues from [version 1.0.0][fire-app-builder-release-notes-version-1-0-0].)
+(Note: Some of these issues are the same known issues from [version 1.0.0][fire-app-builder-release-notes-version-1-0-0].)

+*  *Login with Amazon component*.
+The [Login with Amazon component][fire-app-builder-login-with-amazon-component] is not working correctly.
+The issue is currently being investigated.
 *  *Related Content*.
 Related content matches (which are based on tags in the feed) will match unlimited content if many items have the same tags.
 (The content matches should have an item limit.)
 *  *In-App Purchasing Component.* With the [In-App Purchasing Component][fire-app-builder-amazon-in-app-purchase-component], purchases made on other devices won't be acknowledged in the app until a user either restarts the app or attempts to play the content.
 (The app should refresh purchased items when the state goes to the background.)
 *  *Splash screen.* Loading the feed initially can take some time on splash screen.
 (The initial load time should be faster.)